ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data source configuration.md

 ---
-uid: ConfigureDataSourceOPCUA
+uid: OSIsoftAdapterForOPCUADataSourceConfiguration
 ---

-# Configure data source
+# OSIsoft Adapter for OPC UA data source configuration

 In order to use the OPC UA adapter, you must configure the data source from which it will receive data.